segmentstream-com/segmentstream-com.github.io/_docs/integrations/ddmanager-streaming.md

 6. Add `ddmanager@ddm-streaming.iam.gserviceaccount.com` to the New Members field.
 Add 2 rules: `BigQuery Data Owner` and `BigQuery User`.
 Click Save.
 ![](/img/integrations.ddmstreaming.18.png)

 This completes the configuration of the BigQuery account.
-Now you can proceed to setting up streaming in the DigitalDataManager admin page.
+Now you can proceed to setting up streaming in the SegmentStream admin page.
 ![](/img/integrations.ddmstreaming.1_1.png)

 ### <a name="1_1"></a>Google Cloud project ID